HDSoundSystem/McIntosh-MSA5500/README.md

 A: BASS/TREBLE are classic tone controls (shelf filters) for quick adjustments.
 The 10-band EQ provides precise frequency control across the entire audio spectrum.
 They work together.

 **Q: How do I reset all EQ settings?**
 A: Use TONE RESET in the options menu to reset BASS/TREBLE and balance.
 Use FLAT in the EQ popup to reset all 10 bands to 0dB.
+The EQUALIZER knob will also select the FLAT preset when cycled to position 0.

 **Q: Can I customize the visual appearance?**
 A: Yes!
 Use the BACK COLOR and SHADOW COLOR pickers in the options menu.
 The DISPLAY button also cycles through different visual states.

+**Q: How do I set the balance exactly to center?**
+A: The BALANCE knob features a mandatory center snap — when turning from left to right (or right to left), it automatically locks to 0 (center) before continuing.
+This ensures you never miss the center position.

 ---